Magic Quadrant for Secure Web Gateways

 Challengers are established vendors that offer SWG products, but do not yet offer strongly differentiated products, or their products are in the early stages of development or deployment.
 Challengers' products perform well for a significant market segment, but may not show feature richness or particular innovation.
 Buyers of Challengers' products typically have less complex requirements and/or are motivated by strategic relationships with these vendors rather than requirements.

-Visionaries are distinguished by technical and/or product innovation, but have not yet achieved the record of execution in the SWG market to give them the high visibility of Leaders, or they lack the corporate resources of Challengers.
-Expect state-of-the-art technology from Visionaries, but buyers should be wary of a strategic reliance on these vendors and should closely monitor their viability.
-Given the maturity of this market, Visionaries represent good acquisition candidates.
+Visionaries are distinguished by technical and/or product innovation, but have not yet achieved the record of execution in the SWG market to give them the high visibility of Leaders — or they lack the corporate resources of Challengers.
+Buyers should expect state-of-the-art technology from Visionaries, but be wary of a strategic reliance on these vendors and closely monitor their viability.
+Visionaries represent good acquisition candidates.
 Challengers that may have neglected technology innovation and/or vendors in related markets are likely buyers of Visionaries' products.
 Thus, these vendors represent a slightly higher risk of business disruptions.

 Niche Players' products typically are solid solutions for one of the three primary SWG requirements — URL filtering, malware and application control — but they lack the comprehensive features of Visionaries and the market presence or resources of Challengers.
 Customers that are aligned with the focus of a Niche Players vendor often find such provider offerings to be "best of need" solutions.
 Niche Players may also have a strong presence in a specific geographic region, but lack a worldwide presence.